woywoy123/AnalysisG/docs/source/generators/sampletracer.rst

         Specifies whether to generate a cache after constructing **Event** objects.
         If this is enabled without specifying a **ProjectName**, a folder called **UNTITLED** is generated.

     .. py:attribute:: EventName -> str

+        The event name to fetch from cache.

     .. py:attribute:: Graph -> GraphTemplate or Code

         Specifies the event graph implementation to use for constructing graphs.

     .. py:attribute:: ShowGraphs -> list[str]

+         Returns a list of **GraphTemplate** implementations found within the index.

     .. py:attribute:: GetGraph -> bool

+        Forcefully get or ignore **GraphTemplate** types from the **Graph** object.
+        This is useful to avoid redundant sample fetching from RAM.

     .. py:attribute:: DataCache -> bool